 18. Payment Waterfall

-When it comes to independent film distribution agreements, a payment waterfall is contractual representation How many flows from stakeholder to stakeholder.
+When it comes to independent film distribution agreements, a payment waterfall is contractual representation How many flows from stakeholder to stakeholder?
 If there is a producer’s corridor or some other non-standard modifications of a license agreement, there may be more than one waterfall in said contract.

-Related: IndieFilm Distribution Payment Waterfalls 10119.
-Collection Account
+Related: IndieFilm Distribution Payment Waterfalls 101

 A collection account is an account that a sales agent pays into which pays out all other stakeholders according to a pre-defined set of parameters.